 The Nobel Assembly at Karolinska Institutet

-In the first week of October each year, the Nobel Prizes in Physics, Chemistry, Physiology or Medicine, Literature and Peace are announced, as Alfred Nobel stated in his will.
-First out is the Nobel Prize in Physiology or Medicine - and it is the Nobel Assembly at Karolinska Institutet that annually nominates the winner.
+In the first week of October each year, the Nobel Prizes in Physiology or Medicine, Physics, Chemistry, Literature and Peace are announced, as Alfred Nobel stated in his will.
+First out is the Nobel Prize in Physiology or Medicine - and it is the Nobel Assembly at Karolinska Institutet that selects the recipients.

 The assembly consists of 50 members selected from the professors at Karolinska Institutet.
 Through its work with the Nobel Prize, Karolinska Institutet has gained a unique insight into medical research findings around the globe.